NVComputing/nvcomputingsite/README.md

   - Use Git Credential Manager (Not Git Credential Manager Core)
   - Enable file system caching
   - Don't enable anything else experimental.
-  - Click install and you sohuld be good to go.
+  - Click install and you should be good to go.

 - Node.js
   - MAKE SURE the Add to PATH section is enabled.
 YOU WILL NOT BE ABLE TO DO THE LATER SETUP IF IT IS NOT ENABLED.